julianeugarten/CCLS2025/README.md

 # CCLS2025
 Code and derived data for a paper submitted to CCLS2025.
 [You can already read a preprint here](https://tuprints.ulb.tu-darmstadt.de/30143/).

+# Note: run all notebooks in Python 3.9.18.

 # What this repo contains
 - notebooks folder, containing 4 notebooks:
     - Notebook 0 for exploring the Riveter-objects I created for the paper and (optionally) your own Riveter-objects.
 Some of the code used in this notebook was adapted from [Antoniak et al.'s repo of Riveter documentation](https://github.com/maartensap/riveter-nlp).
 To run Riveter on fanfiction from AO3, you will need a csv of work-ids for the fanfiction, which you can collect using [Radiolorian's AO3-Scraper](https://github.com/radiolarian/AO3Scraper).